2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

-The coassociator $\Delta_1$ is of particular importance, as it in fact defines the natural associator morphisms $a$ on $\operatorname{2Rep}^\cT(\cG)$ \cite{Chen:2023tjf}.
-This does not come as a surprise, as we know that the tensor product of 2-representations is implemented by precomposing with the coproduct $\Delta$.
-We have shown in \cite{Chen:2023tjf} that the pentagon relations for these associators follow from the compatibility condition\footnote{Here we are using a shorthand for tensor extensions of the coproduct maps, in which }
+Provided certain compatibility conditions between these maps hold, we form a \textit{weak 2-bialgebra} (or, from now on, simply a 2-bialgebra) and the duality result {\bf Proposition \ref{dual2bialg}} extends to the weak case \cite{Chen:2023tjf}.
+The coassociator $\Delta_1$ is of particular importance, as it defines the natural associator morphisms $a$ on $\operatorname{2Rep}_\text{wk}(\cA)$.
+The corresponding pentagon relations are satisfied provided the following compatibility condition\footnote{Here we are using a shorthand for tensor extensions of the coproduct maps, in which }